A Two-Step Distribution System State Estimator with Grid Constraints and Mixed Measurements: Case Study

 A simulation of 24 hours with 15 min intervals is run on a test case to compare the different methods for SE.
-Here we describe the settings of this simulation and analyze the results.
+Here we describe the settings of the test case and analyze its results.
+These algorithms are coded in Python and run on an Intel Core i7-5600U CPU at 2.60GHz with 16GB of RAM.